 I’m the self-appointed president of the Sensitive Skin Club.
 If there’s burning, breakouts, or stinging to be had, I’ll know it.
 My face can be overarchingly be defined as highly reactive and irritable, which pretty much makes me the ideal tester for sensitive skin-approved moisturizers.
-In my experience, creams trump lotions, ceramides and squalane reign supreme, and fragrance is notoriously a foe, not friend.
+In my experience, creams trump lotions, ceramides and squalane reign supreme, and fragrance is notoriously unwelcome.
 I’ve learned my lessons the hard way, but in the end, I've been able to determine the best moisturizers for sensitive skin.

-Now, with more people having sensitive skin than ever before (nearly 70 percent of people self-identify as having sensitive skin), incorporating one of these non-irritating, reparative options into your routine is a no-brainer.
+With more people having sensitive skin than ever before (nearly 70 percent of people self-identify as having sensitive skin), incorporating one of these non-irritating, reparative options into your routine is a no-brainer.
 While you won’t find intense resurfacing acids in the options below, you will spot redness-reducing properties, anti-inflammatory ingredients, and skin barrier-boosting actives.
 To set your skin up for success, shop for the best moisturizers for sensitive skin ahead.

 Do I Have Sensitive Skin?